s3cur3/wp-content/themes/modern-law-firm/docs/modern-law-firm-documentation.md

 If you'd like to get your hands dirty, you can edit the theme's HTML and CSS.

-**Note**: Simply editing the theme's HTML (PHP) and CSS is not a great idea, because any changes you make may be overwritten when you upgrade the theme to a newer version.
+**IMPORTANT NOTE**: Simply editing the theme's HTML (PHP) and CSS is not a great idea, because any changes you make may be overwritten when you upgrade the theme to a newer version.

 Instead, you should [create a Child Theme](http://codex.wordpress.org/Child_Themes) and modify *that* theme.
 This is the *only* way to ensure your modifications will remain when the theme is upgraded.

+We've included a sample, very basic child theme in the `docs` directory for you to start with.
+See the `modern-law-child-theme` directory you find there for a very detailed guide to using your child theme.

 When making modifications, here's what you need to know: